cohyunoh/MKS22X-FinalProject/README.md

 Somewhat the map to work at all times although it does take a bit sometimes

 Day 15 6/2
+Samson:
+Did pair programing to work on locked Doors(SOMEWHAT SUCCESSFUL) and to finish world traversal (SUCCESS)
 Connor:
 Did pair programming to work on locked Doors
 Began work on arrows
 Helped to finish first version of world traversal

 Day 16 6/3
+Samson:
+Pair programmed after world traversal began not working 100% of the time Continued working on locked doors, able to display them Worked on displaying keys on the ground, was somewhat successful as sometimes key would end up being not displayed but tile would remain empty

 Connor:
 Worked on world traversal to make it actually worked.
 (SUCCESS) Worked on the constrains so everything stayed in bounds (SUCCESS)